mark-claypool/names-n-pics/README.md

 ----------------------

 ## To Do

-Cleaner ouput, maybe one with "flash cards" to help learn name.
+Cleaner output, maybe one with "flash cards" to help learn name.

 Single script that does it all (after initial saves).